FleekHQ/fleek-docs/docs/domain-management/ens-domains.md

 ![](imgs/resolver.png)

 **In the RESOLVER section, click the SET button** to open up the window that will help you reconfigure your ENS domain resolver. **Click the 'USE PUBLIC RESOLVER' option to have ENS auto-fill with a public, up-to-date, resolver**.
-Alternatively, you can use a custom one if you now the proper address.
+Alternatively, you can use a custom one if you know the proper address.

 ![](imgs/public.png)